-47. "The Athenians and Argives and Manti- THE ARTICLES neans and Eleians, for themselves and for the BETWEEN THE confederates commanded by every of them, have ATHENIANS AND THE ARGIVES. made an accord2 for one hundred years, without fraud or damage, both by sea and land.
-It shall not be lawful for the Argives nor Eleians nor Mantineans, nor their confederates, to bear arms against
+47. "The Athenians and Argives and Mantineans and Eleians, for themselves and for the confederates commanded by every of them, have made an accord2 for one hundred years, without fraud or damage, both by sea and land.
+It shall not be lawful for the Argives nor Eleians nor Mantineans, nor their confederates, the articles of the league between the athenians and the argives.